 Diversity and Inclusion

 In addition, gender is a key issue of which to remain cognizant, with the service field often being traditionally more represented by female students; this often means that programs work hard to recruit and involve male students, but that we also seek to be a place in which both female and male students can flourish as recognized leaders.

-- Diversity is one of six of the Bonner Common Commitments, which are intentionally woven into all programs through education, training, reflection, and other strategies;
+Diversity is one of six of the Bonner Common Commitments, which are intentionally woven into all programs through education, training, reflection, and other strategies;

-- The degree of diversity of the Bonner Program and broader campus climate was found to be a positive contributing factor in the impact of the four-year program on students' learning and post-graduate outcomes.
+Finally, the degree of diversity of the Bonner Program and broader campus climate was found to be a positive contributing factor in the impact of the four-year program on students' learning and post-graduate outcomes.
 Learn more under Bonner Student Impact Survey